Thank you for reading our post, please rate this article at the end.

 Fighting fair is a concept that doesn’t apply to real-life self-defense situations.
 The first rule of self-defense is to avoid physical confrontations altogether.
 Street fights are unpredictable and dangerous, often resulting in serious injuries or worse.
 There’s no fair fight in a street fight, as you can’t predict your opponent’s capabilities or if they have weapons.

 The goal in any fight should be survival.
 If a physical altercation is unavoidable, fight with everything you have, and don’t worry about adhering to fair play rules.
-Use simple, effective self-defense techniques and aim to incapacitate your attacker quickly.
+Utilize simple and effective self-defense techniques to incapacitate your attacker quickly.
 Legal considerations are crucial; self-defense should be justifiable to avoid legal trouble.

 Street fights differ significantly from organized fights, with numerous variables that can put you at a disadvantage.
 Therefore, mastering basic self-defense and martial arts techniques is essential for optimizing your chances of surviving an unfair fight.
 Always prioritize your safety and the safety of your loved ones over the notion of a fair fight.